 Keeping A Wandering Parent SafeConfusion, frustration and loneliness can all cause someone with dementia to wander.
 A key concern for all families is keeping a wandering parent safe.
 In the later stages of Alzheimer’s disease wandering can become an increasing problem.
 The truth is that anyone who has memory problems and the ability to get out and about is at risk for wandering.
 Walking around when your parent’s ability to comprehend and communicate is impaired expose them to danger and pile on the pressure for family and friends.

-Who will wander?Some people have an increased tendency to wander.
+Who is at risk of wandering?Some people have an increased tendency to wander.
 Signs that your parent is at risk could include:

 - Being restless, agitated or pacing around.